 Catholic Charities - Diocese of Norwich

-The mission of Catholic Charities and Family Services, Diocese of Norwich, Inc. is to respond to Christ’s call to care for those in need by providing compassionate, social services for individuals and families living in the Diocese of Norwich.
+The mission of Catholic Charities, Diocese of Norwich, Inc. is to respond to Christ’s call to care for those in need by providing compassionate, social services for individuals and families living in the Diocese of Norwich.
 These services shall be provided in a fiscally responsible manner with an emphasis on quality, efficiency and effectiveness, with special attention to people who are poor or disadvantaged.

 Catholic Charities, Diocese of Norwich, Inc. provides a wide array of social services to the residents of New London County, Middlesex County, Windham County, Tolland County and Fishers Island, New York.
 All agency programs are accredited by the Council of Accreditation for Children and Family Services.

 Catholic Charities has had a presence in the area since 1921, making it the region’s oldest social service agency.
 The agency has been providing social services in the areas of basic human needs; housing counseling; mental health and substance abuse counseling; family life education; adoption; and pregnancy services.
 The agency goal is to assist families and individuals in meeting their basic human needs, as well as supporting, strengthening, and empowering them to attain their highest level of self-sufficiency through education and enrichment programs.
 The agency provides its services with caring and competence, regardless of race, ethnicity, or religion, with a special dedication to assisting those with the greatest needs, and those who would not often be served by others.
 In doing so, Catholic Charities has a strong commitment to client satisfaction and within an atmosphere of sensitivity and respect to a person’s spiritual background and values.

 The people that Catholic Charities most often serves have barriers of one sort or another to being self-sufficient.
 These obstacles are frequently rooted in poverty, which is why the agency’s primary services are: